The situation is simple when it comes to outdoor training and development:

 Another event had it rain for an hour right after we put the maps and things on the tables.
 We quickly recollected all the soluble stuff and then, when the rain stopped, we had each table select what it required from our “Organized Pile of Materials” and take these things outside to their tables (which the hotel staff helped us dry off with a massive number of room towels).

 YES, my games CAN be delivered as outside activities, but why?
-I actually cannot remember a single time when something did not go wrong and force us to make a major adjustment in our delivery (like an afternoon lightning storm).
+I cannot remember a single time when something did not go wrong and force us to make a major adjustment in our delivery (like an afternoon lightning storm or very high heat).
 And I cannot imagine doing a large group, outside, with any kind of controllable learning outcomes.
-Here is one we did for 500 people that went really well:
+Yet here is one we did indoors for 500 people that went really well:

 Lastly, I do not consider firewalking, golf, go-karting or golfing to be very good team building activities.
 Baseball is okay, maybe, since everyone can play and bat and all that but running is required (and I actually ruptured an Achilles tendon playing ball).
 Volleyball requires too much skill and the size and skill differences between people can be way too large.
 And how many times do I have to pass balls around or deal with a bucket on a string or hold hands with other people to solve a problem, anyway…